logo

 • Mumps Vaccine and Other Region-Specific Immunisations

 I remember the excitement and nervousness of planning Ravi's first international trip.
-Amidst the chaos of packing tiny clothes, nappies, and enough snacks to feed an army, I found myself wondering, "Have I done everything to keep my little one safe and healthy?"
-One of the most important things on my checklist was ensuring my baby's vaccinations were up to date.
+Amidst the chaos of packing tiny clothes, nappies, and enough snacks to feed an army, I wondered, "Have I done everything to keep my little one safe and healthy?"
+One of the most important things on my checklist was ensuring my baby's vaccinations were current.
 After all, the last thing any parent wants is a sick child in an unfamiliar place.

 If you're in the same boat, wondering which vaccinations your baby needs before embarking on their first adventure abroad, don't worry!
-I've been there, and I'm here to share my experience and knowledge to help you with your travel preparation.
+I've been there and am here to share my experience and knowledge to help you prepare for travel.

 National Immunisation Schedule and Travel Preparations

-Before you start daydreaming about sandy beaches and exotic cuisines, you should familiarise yourself with India's national immunisation schedule.
-This schedule outlines the core vaccines recommended to protect our little ones against serious diseases.
+Before dreaming about sandy beaches and exotic cuisines, you should familiarise yourself with India's national immunisation schedule.
+This schedule outlines the vaccines recommended to protect our little ones against serious diseases.

 When I was planning our first international trip with Ravi, I made sure to consult with my paediatrician well in advance.
 I learnt that certain vaccines might need to be given earlier than usual, depending on our destination.
 For example, if you're travelling to a country with high measles rates, your doctor may suggest giving your baby an early dose of the measles vaccine.